eslamwael/Incorta-DevOps-Task/README.md

 2020-12-08 00:35:02.228761,29.0
 2020-12-08 00:36:02.368104,29.7
 ```
-Requirement 2
+Requirement 2: "Using Ansible configuration tool"
 ================

-Deply and Schedule Script
+Deploy and Schedule Script
 -------------------------

 **Deploy and schedule the "util.py" python script to run every 15 minutes using Ansible configuration management tool**